• Facebook

 (co-sponsored by Business for Society SIG-01 and Corporate Governance SIG-02)

-With this track, we aim to develop new perspectives on the responsible corporation.
+With this track, we develop new perspectives on the responsible corporation.
 We focus both on corporate governance and on institutional or legal frameworks that enable corporations to better manage sustainability-related matters and responsible innovation.
-We encourage contributions that further our understanding of responsible corporations from various angles: theoretical or comparative approaches to corporate governance; hybrid organizations or alternative forms of business organizations; historical as well as recent cases like Danone and Unilever; and recent institutional developments in sustainable finance or in corporate law, such as purpose-driven corporations.
+We encourage contributions that further our understanding of responsible corporations from various angles: theoretical or comparative approaches to corporate governance; recent institutional developments in sustainable finance or in corporate law, such as purpose-driven corporations; alternative and emerging forms of business organizations; and historical as well as recent cases like Danone and Unilever.

 UN Sustainable Development Goals (SDG):